vszakats/hb/README.md

     Either a Harbour binary distribution or a local Harbour build will be okay.
     If you're reading this text, it's likely you have one of these already.

-* Supported ANSI C compiler
+* Supported ANSI C89 compiler

     Your compiler of choice has to be placed in the `PATH` &mdash; and configured appropriately according to instructions.